pensierinmusica/hermes-js/README.md

 ### Middleware

-Now, let’s check a few middleware examples.
+Let’s check a few middleware examples.

-The first one is an error handler that catches any un-handled errors down the chain (i.e. other middleware and the dispatch function) if placed as the first element in the middleware array.
+The first one is an **error handler** that catches any un-handled exceptions down the chain (i.e. other middleware and the dispatch function), if placed as the first element in the middleware array.

-In this case it just logs the error, but it could be integrated with any **error tracker**.
+In this case it just logs the error, but you could connect it to any error tracker or crash reporter.

 ```js
 // /actions/client/middleware/error-handler.js